-The Strong Market Dashboard includes our indicators for the DOW, S&P500 and Nasdaq and is available to all clients for a nominal monthly fee.
-The fee includes our current analysis, charts and indicators based on our data-driven approach to the major financial markets.
-Updated daily after the close, monthly subscription.
-Click below to activate and access your subscription or explore our site:
+The Strong Market DAILY UPDATES includes our indicators for the DOW, S&P500 and Nasdaq and is available to all clients.
+It includes our current analysis, charts and indicators based on our data-driven approach to the major financial markets.
+Updated daily after the close.
+Click below to activate and rgister for your free subscription:

 WHY JOIN US?

 IF YOU CAN'T MEASURE IT, YOU CAN'T MANAGE IT

 This statement applies to many types of businesses, including trading and investing.
 We've been able to measure buying and selling activity in the market unlike anything anyone has ever seen before.
 And that ability to precisely measure supply and demand has provided our clients an unparalleled edge and nearly prescient knowledge of market moves, or market clarity.